Ollson2921/cperms_ins_enc/README.md

     >>> from cperms_ins_enc import VerticalSearcher, HorizontalSearcher

 Each type can enumerate different classes of Cayley permutations.
-There is a linear time check in the `examples` folder in `check_can_enumerate`.
-After inputting the basis for a class you want to enumerate the file will tell you if you can enumerate it with each of the methods, where a basis is a string of Cayley permutations.
+There is a linear time check in the `check_can_enumerate` file in the `examples` folder to determine if a basis can be enumerated with either type of insertion encoding, where a basis is a string of Cayley permutations.

 .. code-block:: python